A new chapter begins

 Domestic partner benefits remain popular but present challenges

 The US Supreme Court’s 2015 decision in Obergefell v.
 Hodges (135 S. Ct.
 2071), which made same-sex marriage legal nationwide, appears to have had little effect on domestic partner benefits.
-Most states with domestic partnership registries before 2015 continue to provide registrations, and surveys indicate that employers continue to offer domestic partner benefits.
-Despite the acceptance and prevalence of domestic partner benefits, complex legal, tax, administration and other compliance issues come with the territory.
+Most states that had domestic partnership registries before 2015 continue to allow registrations, and surveys indicate that employers continue to offer domestic partner benefits.
+Despite the acceptance and prevalence of domestic partner benefits, they pose complex legal, tax, administration and other compliance issues.
 Employers need to understand and effectively communicate these issues to employees with domestic partners.
+This GRIST summarizes the major issues, provides a tax-dependent flowchart and a domestic partner checklist for employers and includes two charts summarizing applicable state laws.

 Domestic partner benefit practices and issues

-Diversity, equity and inclusion (DEI).
-Every year, the Human Rights Campaign Foundation issues the Corporate Equality Index (CEI), a national benchmarking tool on corporate policies, practices and benefits pertinent to LGBTQ employees.
+Every year, the Human Rights Campaign Foundation issues the Corporate Equality Index (CEI), a national benchmarking tool on corporate policies, practices and benefits pertinent to LGBTQ+ employees.
 Domestic partner coverage is one of the criteria affecting an employer’s overall CEI rating.
-The CEI specifically requires equivalency in same- and different-sex domestic partner medical, family formation, and other benefits, including adoption assistance, fertility coverage, foster care assistance and surrogacy.
+The CEI specifically requires equivalency in same- and different-sex domestic partner medical, family formation and other benefits, including adoption assistance, fertility coverage, foster care assistance and surrogacy.

 • State recognition of domestic partnerships and other types of relationships, and related insurance coverage mandates for recognized relationships